Cancer

 Researchers have found there are several ways alcohol can potentially raise the risk of developing breast cancer.

 Many studies closely link higher estrogen levels with an increased risk of breast cancer.
-Because research shows alcohol affects how estrogen is absorbed in the body and increases levels of the hormone, those higher estrogen levels can increase the risk of developing breast cancer.
+Hormone receptor positive breast cancer is a common type of breast cancer.
+Alcohol may affect how estrogen is absorbed in the body, which could then increase the risk of developing breast cancer through hormonal effects.

 Obesity

 Alcohol can potentially increase the risk of breast cancer by contributing to obesity.
-For people who gain weight, having an unhealthy level of body fat can raise the body’s estrogen and insulin levels, according to the American Cancer Society.
+For people who gain weight, having an unhealthy level of body fat can raise the body’s estrogen levels and worsen insulin resistance, according to the American Cancer Society.

 Risk of damaging cell DNA